planetscale/docs/content/docs/psdb/custom-region-requirements.md

 - 4 CPUs per node
 - 30GB RAM

+## Kubernetes cluster permissions

+To create a custom Kubernetes region, you must have permission to create the following resource types:

++ In the namespace for your custom region:
+    * ServiceAccount
+    * Role
+    * RoleBinding
+    * Deployment
++ Cluster-wide:
+    * ClusterRole
+    * ClusterRoleBinding
+    * CustomResourceDefinition
+    * PriorityClass
+    * Namespace (only necessary if the desired namespace does not exist)

 ## Changes to your Kubernetes cluster

 Before you [create a Custom Kubernetes Region](creating-custom-region), you must run the `kubernetes-prepare.sh` script.
 This script makes the following changes to your Kubernetes cluster: